vdhamer/Photo-Club-Hub/.github/README.md

 A problem could occur when a club (or museum or member) is deleted in the online version of the information.
 Let's say, for example, that the club's identifying name or town got edited in the `Level` 1 list.
 This means that the online list now contains a "different" club: one with another identifying name/town combination.
-Unfortunately the app has now way of knowing that this "new" club is actually the same as the club that seemingly vanished.
+Unfortunately the app has no way of knowing that this "new" club is actually the same as the club that seemingly vanished.
 So, from the app's perspective, the original club vanished and a new club appeared as two separate events.
-The new club simply need to be loaded.
-But the app currently doesn't detect the disappearance of the orignal club.</p>
+The new club simply needs to be loaded.
+But the app currently doesn't detect the disappearance of the original club.</p>

-There is a GitHub ticker to add future automatic detection of "disappeared" or renamed clubs. </p>
+There is a GitHub ticket to add future automatic detection of "disappeared" or renamed clubs. </p>

 A temporary workaround is to use the _pull down to refresh_ feature: it simply deletes the entire content of the database and then reloads.